mrppdex/vehicle_detection_svm/README.md

 |`SVC` (`rbf`)|98.61|98.82|98.72|
 |`LinearSVC`|97.90|98.21|98.11|

-Even though the best scores were achieved by the SVC classifer with 'rbf' kernel, I have decided to use LinearSVC, because it is much faster and smaller (the size of the pickle with SVC(rbf) is over 40MB, LinearSVC is only 70KB, and LinearSVC pipeline is 6 times faster on my laptop then SVC(rbf)).
+Even though the best scores were achieved by the SVC classifier with 'rbf' kernel, I have decided to use LinearSVC, because it is much faster and smaller (the size of the pickle with SVC(rbf) is over 40MB, LinearSVC is only 70KB, and LinearSVC pipeline is 6 times faster on my laptop then SVC(rbf)).

 I augmented the training data by adding the flipped versions of images.
 I use `StratifiedShuffleSplit` to ensure even ratio of vehicles and non-vehicles data in the training set.